DaniDell/Back-Trama-B-App/README.md

 ## General Description

 This project is a web application developed with Node.js and Express, providing a RESTful API for managing sustainability measures taken by users.
 Users can record measures related to material management and obtain information about the measures taken.
+The application uses MongoDB as its database, with Mongoose as the ODM.

 ## Project Structure

 The project follows an organized structure as follows:

 - **controllers/**: Contains the controllers for each model.
-- **db/**: Contains the database configuration and Sequelize models.
+- **db/**: Contains the database configuration and Mongoose models.
 - **handlers/**: Contains the handlers for each controller, managing HTTP requests and responses.
 - **routers/**: Defines the application routes.
 - **.env**: Configuration file for environment variables.